Updated October 23, 2019.

 - You will be required to use a licensed and bonded contractor selected by you and approved by the franchisor for the construction of the premises.
 Your millwork will be purchased from V’s Barbershop’s approved vendor and the fabrication of your millwork will not be a part of your contractor’s work.

-- In order to avoid excessive construction costs, V’s Barbershop recommends that you obtain a minimum of three competitive bids from contractors.
+- To avoid excessive construction costs, V’s Barbershop recommends that you obtain a minimum of three competitive bids from contractors.

 - These expenses may be higher if additional work is required, depending upon the size and configuration of your premises and other factors.

 - This figure represents an estimate of the expenses associated with purchasing the furniture, fixtures, equipment, and signage required before you can open your V’s Barbershop for business.
-The exact furniture, fixtures, and signage required is detailed in the Manuals.
+The exact requirements are detailed in the Manuals and may also vary depending upon the size and configuration of your premises.

 11. Initial Barber Supplies and Inventory: $12,000 to $16,000

-- Includes the purchase of an initial supply of grooming supplies and other items (including, without limitation, hair, face, shave, and other retail and back bar products; gift cards and holders; and trademarked items (such as barber uniforms, t-shirts, and capes).
+- Includes the purchase of an initial supply of grooming supplies and other items (including, without limitation, hair, face, shave, and other retail and back bar products; gift cards and holders; and trademarked items (such as hats, t-shirts, and capes).

 13. Grand Opening Advertising: $5,000